-Kieran Donohue is in his first season at ODU as Special Assistant to the Head Coach.
-Prior to coming to ODU, Donohue served as associate head coach the past two seasons and assistant coach the previous 11 seasons for Jeff Jones at American University.
+Kieran Donohue is in his second season at ODU as Special Assistant to the Head Coach.
+Prior to coming to ODU, Donohue served as associate head coach for two seasons and assistant coach for 11 seasons for Jeff Jones at American University.

 While at American, Donohue was involved in all aspects of the American program, including on-court coaching, game and practice planning and recruiting.
 He worked with players in both team settings and on an individual basis to help them improve their playing skills.
 Donohue’s role also included scouting opponents for upcoming games, arranging and editing scouting films, writing scouting reports and coaching scout teams during practice.
 He also worked with evaluating and recruiting new players for the team.
 In addition, he was in charge of overseeing and administering the team’s budget.

 During his tenure at American, he helped develop two Patriot League Players of the Year, two Patriot League Rookies of the Year, 11 All-Patriot League First Team selections, seven All-Patriot League second team selections and 12 Patriot League All-Tournament Team selections.
 Donohue also helped lead the Eagles to two Patriot League Championships and NCAA Tournament appearance, four Patriot League regular season championships, five Patriot League Championship game appearances and 20-win seasons in four of the last six years.